 This might be the easiest or toughest choice to make.
 It’s easy to appreciate a larger display, but maybe not as portable as something smaller.
 Smaller screens can still look great, and the increased mobility is a nice perk.
 It’s not only size that matters, but also resolution.
 If you care about sharpness and vivid detail, resolution and screen quality will be factors.
 Higher-end tablets tend to have better displays, presenting a level of sharpness, brightness and contrast that will stand out compared to others in the category.

 Finding a tablet with HD resolution is pretty much standard now, be it 720p, 1080p or 2K (2560 x 1440).
 Usually, the higher the resolution, the sharper the images you will look at, but some 1080p displays can look great compared to 2K ones if the screen’s technology is great.
-If you care deeply about how good the screen looks, don’t go lower than 1080p, and start from the 2K variety.
+If you care deeply about how good the screen looks, start with the 2K variety and don’t go lower than 1080p.

 Tablets do have built-in cameras, with front-facing ones being especially common for video chatting, but even rear ones are widely seen too.
 Typically, tablet cameras are not on par with their smartphone counterparts, so the amazing shot you managed on your handset probably won’t turn out the same on a tablet.
 Still, you can always snap a quick pic when your tablet is handy.
 Plus, video chatting is a lot nicer when you have a bigger screen in front of you.